How to get from Yogyakarta to Bali overland (2024)

 Much the same as the motorcycle.
 However, the car will be significantly more expensive both fuel-wise and rental-wise.
 The ferry fee is higher too.

-If all of that isn’t really for you, or your budget allows you, there are some incredible tours you can take that will take you from Yogyakarta to Bali with various stops on the way.
+If all of that isn’t really for you and if your budget allows it, there are some incredible tours you can take that will take you from Yogyakarta to Bali with various stops on the way.

-This tour will take you on a 5D/4N adventure to all the must-visit places, including Borobudur, Yogyakarta, Ijen Crater, and Mt.
+This 5D/4N tour will take you on an adventure to all the must-visit places, including Borobudur, Yogyakarta, Ijen Crater, and Mt.
 Bromo.
 You will stay in hotels, will have private transfers, and it requires 0 planning on your side – just remember to take pictures.

 Leave a Reply